Fiskell/BeBetterBooknotes/Books/TheObstacleIsTheWay/Notes.md

 Get negative thoughts about what we can't control out, then we can focus on the real issues.
 Otherwise we just let our emotions spin around aimlessly.

+> "We cannot spend the day in explanation." -- Emerson
+> Don't waste time on false constructs.

+Time spent not taking action is usually wasted.
+This reminds me of the idea of the manager versus producer.
+For the producer, the more time that is spend either explaining, or having things explained to (meetings), inherently means that less will be produced.
+For managers however, if done right, a day spent in explanation could be beneficial as that is ofter the entire role.

+> Remember that this moment ins not your life, it's just a moment *in* your life.

+Winston said it best, "If you are going through hell, keep going"

 Section 2 -- Action
 ------